Chapter 9 High-Order Portfolios

 The portfolio formulations are nonconvex, further complicating the design and optimization.

-High-order portfolios were formulated over half a century ago, but only recently they have become a practical reality for large number of assets in the order of hundreds or even thousands.
+High-order portfolios were formulated over half a century ago, but have only recently become a practical reality for large numbers of assets in the order of hundreds or even thousands.